Shuky/gwt-authenticate/README.md

 ===============================

 * Download & install [Gradle 1.7](http://www.gradle.org/) or above
-* Go to your gwt-authenticate directory
+* Go to your local gwt-authenticate directory
 * Type "gradle" in your command-line
 * The generated jar will be written in the [bin/](https://github.com/MNCC/gwt-authenticate/tree/master/bin) directory